huggingface/hub-docs/docs/hub/span_marker.md

 # Using SpanMarker at Hugging Face

-SpanMarker is a framework for training powerful Named Entity Recognition models using familiar encoders such as BERT, RoBERTa and DeBERTa.
-Tightly implemented on top of the 🤗 Transformers library, SpanMarker can take good advantage of its valuable functionality.
+[SpanMarker](https://github.com/tomaarsen/SpanMarkerNER) is a framework for training powerful Named Entity Recognition models using familiar encoders such as BERT, RoBERTa and DeBERTa.
+Tightly implemented on top of the 🤗 Transformers library, SpanMarker can take good advantage of it.
+As a result, SpanMarker will be intuitive to use for anyone familiar with Transformers.

 ## Exploring SpanMarker in the Hub